 This can seem like quite a challenge, especially when you are just starting out.
-However, out of all the social media platforms, there are a couple of factors that make Twitter especially business-friendly and easy to grow.
-Twitter is a perfect platform to target growth for many reasons:
+However, out of all the social media platforms, there are a couple of factors that make Twitter especially business-friendly and easy to grow, and all thanks to knowing how to get more Twitter followers.
+If you were looking for a Twitter followers guide, we are here to provide you with the key Twitter tips and will begin with saying that Twitter is a perfect platform to target growth for many reasons:

-- First of all, Twitter has the highest number of millennials on the platform out of all social media networks.
-Incidentally, millennials are leading online sales — more than 80% of millennials shop online at least once a month.
+- First of all, among Twitter followers there are more millennials than on any other social media network.
+Incidentally, millennials are leading online sales — the market’s gain consists of more than 80% of millennials shopping online at least once a month.

-- Twitter's algorithm is more brand-friendly than Instagram or Facebook — it hasn't turned to the pay-to-play model yet, so there are chances for a high organic reach rate.
+- Twitter algorithm is getting more and more brand-friendly than Instagram or Facebook — it hasn't turned to the pay-to-play model yet, so there are chances for a high organic reach rate.
 Read more about social media algorithms and how to hack them in our article.

-- Twitter has a limit of 280 characters for your posts — which means you have to deliver your message as precisely and clearly as you can.
+- Everyone remembers during posting that Twitter has a limit of 280 characters — that means you have to deliver your message as precisely and clearly as you can.
 It can be challenging, but it only improves your copywriting.

-So how do you actually grow your Twitter following without buying followers or paying for advertising?
+So how do you actually grow the fruitful interest in your Twitter profile for free: without buying followers or paying for advertising?
 You need to understand what makes your audience click Follow.

-There are three main pillars when it comes to Twitter marketing: profile, content, and engagement.
-To gain more followers, you need to:
+There are three main pillars when it comes to the platform marketing: profile, content, and engagement.
+To get more Twitter followers, you need to:

-In this article, we go through each of these pillars and give you tips, hacks, and tricks on how to boost your account and Twitter strategy.
+In this article, we go through each of these pillars and give you tips, hacks, and tricks on how to get followers and increase Twitter interaction boosting your strategy.

 Optimize your Twitter profile

-Your profile information is the first thing Twitter users see when they go to your account, so your Twitter profile should respond to several requirements:
+Your profile data is the first thing Twitter followers see when they go to your account, see your personality, so your Twitter profile should respond to several requirements:

 - It should convey what your brand does.